bharati-202/BlackLeaf/README.md

 - Add new plant information or blog posts as needed.
 - View and manage your plant data and blog content.

+## Future Plans

+- The project will be converted to React in the future for better performance, scalability, and enhanced user experience.

 ## License

 This project is licensed under the [MIT License](LICENSE).